 The all time record high in Santa Rosa was 113 degrees and the all time record low was 9 degrees.

-Almost without fail, the weather turns to crap the last week in October or the first week in November and generally remains so for all of November, December, January and most of February.
-Three miserable things generally converge at once at this time of year including shorter daylight hours, colder weather both during the day and night and grey skies and rain at times.
+Almost without fail, the weather turns to crap between the last week in October and the first week in November and generally remains so for all of November, December, January and most of February.
+Four miserable things generally converge at once at this time of year 1. including shorter daylight hours, 2. much colder weather both during the day and night, 3. grey skies and rain at times and 4. visually uninspiring vegetation.
 If you have a strong aversion to cold weather, these are months you will absolutely want to avoid visiting Santa Rosa.

 Typically between the months of November and March Santa Rosa goes through a number of ‘cold snaps’ in which frost is common at night and the temperature hovers at 32 F or several degrees below.
 What is disgusting is that simply a 2-6 hour drive south to central or southern California will almost always put you in much better weather during mid fall through late winter.